sai-01/sai-01/README.md

 - 💻 Future Career: System Development Engineer in the making!💫

-- 👨🏻‍💻 A beginner in the **system** field, always seeking new opportunities to level up my skills and understanding.
+- 👨🏻‍💻 A beginner in the **system** field.
 Any guidance or suggestions are greatly appreciated!

 - 🎶 Got passion for electronic music.
 Interested in exploring **the intersection of CS/AI with music**.
 Always looking for new ideas and inspiration. 🎹🎧🚀